microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

  * Feature IDs must be either `0x0000` or `0x8000` until an undetermined time in the future where the restriction will either be lifted or permentantly codified.

-Feature ID `0x0000` is to be used for stable opcodes that are published as part of the retail compiler.
-Feature ID `0x8000` is to be used for all experimental opcodes.
 Feature ID `0x0000` must be used for stable opcodes to ensure that existing opcodes are not renumbered however the choice of ID `0x80000` may seem arbitrary. `0x8000` is selected for one key feature.
 The set bit is the top most bit fo the opcode space.
 Therefore all opcodes defined with either ID will match the underlying values they would have in the Top 1 bit proposal.